Kwami

 Kwami is a Local Government Area of Gombe State, Nigeria.
 It has its headquarters in the town of Mallam Sidi.
 Kwami is bordered in the east by Lake Dadin Kowa, in the north by Funakaye and Gombe in the south.
 The postal code of the area is 760.

 Population

 The population of Kwami in 2006 census is 195,298.

 Religion

 The people of kwami local government area are mostly and majority Muslims with Christians minority.

 Geographical location

-Kwami LGA has a total area of 1,787 square kilometres and lies on the banks of Lake Dadinkowa.
+Kwami LGA has a total area of 1,787 square kilometres or 690 square miles and lies on the banks of Lake Dadinkowa.
 The area witnesses two major seasons which are the dry and the rainy seasons.
 The average temperature in Kwami LGA is 32 °C.

+Climate

+The dry and wet seasons are the two most prevalent ones in the region.

 Economy of Kwami

 The dwellers of Kwami are into many different economical activities but the most common one is farming and fishing.

 Farming

 Kwami LGA residents engage in farming, trade, and domestic animal rearing, cultivating crops like beans and millet, and hosting markets for various commodities and domestic animals.